MIPS/ndk/docs/user/standalone_toolchain.md

-The `--arch` argument is required, but the STL will default to gnustl and the API level will be set to the minimum supported level for the given architecture (currently 9 for 32-bit architectures and 21 for 64-bit architectures) if not explicitly stated.
+The `--arch` argument is required, but the STL will default to gnustl and the API level will be set to the minimum supported level for the given architecture (currently 14 for 32-bit architectures and 21 for 64-bit architectures) if not explicitly stated.

-Unlike the old tool, Clang is always copied into the toolchain.
 Every standalone toolchain is useable for both Clang and GCC.
 For more information about Clang, see [Clang's website](http://clang.llvm.org/), especially the GCC compatibility section.

 You may specify `--stl=stlport` to copy `libstlport` instead of the default `libgnustl`.
 If you do so, and you wish to link against the shared library, you